 the trade beginning to treat New Zealand as a year-round

-This year we are taking a pan-European approach to two big
+We are taking a pan-European approach to two big sectors: Youth

-sectors: Youth and Premium.
-We are looking at the Youth
+and Premium.
+We are looking at the Youth opportunity not only

-opportunity not only from the UK and Germany, where we have
+from the UK and Germany, where we have historically been strong,

-such as the Monaco Boat Show where we can target super yacht
+branched into areas, such as the Monaco Boat Show, where we can

 Presentation by TNZ's Gregg Anderson, General Manager Western Markets